calvinliphc/helm-crud/README.md

 Based on this [tutorial](https://wkrzywiec.medium.com/how-to-deploy-application-on-kubernetes-with-helm-39f545ad33b8) and this [repo](https://github.com/wkrzywiec/k8s-helm-helmfile/tree/master/helm)

-This is designed to work on a local minikube cluster.
-You can also run these charts on a managed Kubernetes service such as GKE or EKS.
+## Install using chart templates

 If running on minikube, make sure your minikube cluster has ingress enabled by running:
 `minikube addons enable ingress` Then, make sure you have [helm](https://helm.sh/docs/intro/install/) installed on your local machine

-Finally, ensure that you have [kubectl](https://kubernetes.io/docs/tasks/tools/) installed and that it is configured for your cluster (either minikube or your managed EKS/GKE cluster).
+Finally, ensure that you have [kubectl](https://kubernetes.io/docs/tasks/tools/) installed and that it is configured for your cluster (either minikube or your managed EKS/GKE cluster or any other kubernetes cluster).
 You can run `kubectl config use-context <cluster_name>` to switch to the right context ("minikube" is the default name for minikube cluster config).

 To install this app on your cluster, run the following commands: